tc39/proposal-compartments/README.md

     importMeta?: Object,
   }

-  // Describes a module by a *reusable* synthetic static module record.
+  // Describes a module by a *reusable* virtual static module record.
   // When the compartment _loads_ the module, it will use the bindings array
-  // of the synthetic static module record to discover shallow dependencies
+  // of the virtual static module record to discover shallow dependencies
   // in lieu of compiling the source, and otherwise behaves identically
   // to { source } descriptors.
   // When the compartment _imports_ the module, it will construct a
   // [[ModuleEnvironmentRecord]] and [[ModuleExportsNamespace]] based
-  // entirely on the bindings array of the synthetic static module record.
+  // entirely on the bindings array of the virtual static module record.
-  // If the synthetic static-module-record has a true `needsImport`, the
+  // If the virtual static-module-record has a true `needsImport`, the
   // compartment will construct an `import` that resolves
   // the given import specifier relative to the module instance's full specifier
   // and returns a promise for the module exports namespace of the
   // imported module.
-  // If the synthetic static-module-record has a true `needsImportMeta`
+  // If the virtual static-module-record has a true `needsImportMeta`
   // property, the compartment will construct an `importMeta` by the
   // same process as any { source } module.
   // `importMeta` will otherwise be `undefined`.
   // The compartment will then initialize the module by calling the
-  // `initialize` function of the synthetic static module record,
+  // `initialize` function of the virtual static module record,
   // giving it the module environment record and an options bag containing
   // either `import` or `importMeta` if needed.
   // The compartment memoizes a promise for the module exports namespace